-At Legal & General Investment Management (LGIM), we believe cognitive diversity in business – the bringing together of people of different ages, experiences, gender, ethnicity, sexual orientation and social and economic background – and harnessing such diversity is a crucial step towards building a better economy and society.
-So we are using our position to engage with companies who could be doing more, and will vote against the companies who don’t.
+At Legal & General Investment Management (LGIM), we believe cognitive diversity in business – the bringing together of people of different ages, experiences, gender, ethnicity, sexual orientation and social and economic background – and harnessing such diversity is a crucial step towards building a better economy, society and companies.
+So, we are using our position to engage with companies which could be doing more, and will vote against the companies which don’t meet our expectations.

-To most of us, the answer seems obvious.
+To most of us, the benefits of a diverse workplace seems obvious.
 Morally and socially, encouraging diversity creates a more inclusive world.
 But it can have huge benefits for business too, particularly in a time when competition is fierce, as Clare Payn, Senior Global ESG and Diversity Manager at LGIM explains: “It means we have the best people and the best talent in all teams and at all levels in a business, to ensure that business is sustainable for the future.
 We’ve got to have that balance to avoid group think, and to avoid risks and opportunities not being considered.”

 If you’re only selecting from 50% of the population, how are you going to select the best people?
 It’s not statistically possible.

-We still come across businesses questioning the push for diversity, claiming that people should be hired and appointed on merit alone.
+We still come across businesses questioning the benefits of diversity in business, claiming that people should be hired and appointed on merit alone.
 “Our answer to that is that they absolutely should be appointed on merit, but you’re more likely to appoint on merit if you broaden your talent pool,” explains Payn.
 “If you’re only selecting from 50% of the population, how are you going to select the best people?
 It’s not statistically possible.”

 As an employer, we’re working towards a more equitable workplace where all our people can realise their potential.
 We believe that diversity of experience brings diversity of thought and perspective, which in turn drives greater proximity to customers, better-informed decisions, and a culture which more readily embraces innovation.